dotnet/designs/accepted/2023/wasm-browser-threads.md

         - they need to be disposed on correct thread.
 GC is running on random thread

 **4)** State management of JS context `self` of the worker.
-    - emscripten pre-allocates poll of web worker to be used as pthreads.
+    - emscripten pre-allocates pool of web worker to be used as pthreads.
         - Because they could only be created asynchronously, but `pthread_create` is synchronous call
         - Because they are slow to start
     - those pthreads have stateful JS context `self`, which is re-used when mapped to C# thread pool